-As part of the deep dive into specific chronic skin conditions, HelloSkin’s MedSci team has gathered a list of frequently asked question and answers relevant to people living with acne.
+HelloSkin’s MedSci team has gathered a list of frequently asked questions and answers relevant to people living with acne.

 IS ACNE HEREDITARY?